It's time for the Second TV Tropes Halloween Avatar Contest! Details here

 - Creepy Shadowed Undereyes: Which is getting more prominent after the Time Skip, and appropriately works as nice Guyliner.

-- Deadly Doctor: Has the power of the Op-Op Fruit, which allows him to perform spontaneous operations (hence the name) on anyone or anything sufficiently close to him.
+- Domain Holder: Has the power of the Op-Op Fruit, which allows him to perform spontaneous operations (hence the name) on anyone or anything inside a sphere of space created by him, which he calls "Room".
 He uses his medical knowledge to inflict whatever effects he wants with minimum effort.
 Also, he carries around a great sword as his scalpel.

 - Defiant to the End: In fact, he starts taunting both Caesar and Vergo when they start squeezing his heart.
 Noticeable, since it's one of the few times in the Punk Hazard arc that he is not merely stoic and focused.

 - Did You Just Flip Off Cthulhu?: Blackmailing Doflamingo into either resigning as a Warlord and incurring the wrath of the Admirals or remaining a Warlord and incurring the wrath of Kaido.

 - He does a literal example with Eustass Kidd, the supernova with the highest bounty and a bloodthirsty reputation.

 - Dissonant Serenity: Given the nature of his powers, and the fact that he's a Perpetual Smiler, his fights tend to lead to this.

 - Distressed Dude: As of chapter 730, Doflamingo has defeated, kidnapped, and chained him to a heart-shaped throne.
 Luffy, Zoro, Kinemon, and Viola are currently attempting a rescue mission.